Ignas75/local-kubernetes/README.md

 - [x] Create DB init script (tables and relations)
 - [x] Script for Postgres in a container in the cluster
 - [x] Importing CSVs into DB
-- [ ] Micro-service for querying and modifying the DB
-- [ ] Setup the micro-service in a pod (using a script) where it has access to the DB
+- [ ] Micro-service for querying and modifying the DB in a pod (using a script) where it has access to the DB
 - [ ] Add nginx as a front-proxy for the micro-service

+### Current thoughts and efforts
+Recently got back to the project, took a while to figure out how to get a simple micro-service working locally.
+Turns out, it helps to have maven downloaded and a JRE that matches your JDK version when you want to compile and launch your application from a JAR (and needed some changes to pom.xml).

+Current step and progress breakdown:
+- [x] Simple micro-service
+- [ ] Setup the micro-service in a pod (should be accessible via localhost?)
+- [ ] Provide micro-service access to the DB
+- [ ] Modify the micro-service so it

+Not sure how much more time I'll spend on this project, I have some simulations I want to try to setup and run.
+I think a nice middle-ground might be to at least finish off the primary TO-DO list.

 # Extensions/Future Projects (aka, feature creep dump):
 - endpoint "Random" that recommends anything (or if given a category, from the category)